aregtech/areg-sdk/examples/README.md

 Please note that the list may be updated periodically.
 We recommend checking the list regularly.

-For more details about each project, refer to the _ReadMe.txt_ file of each example project.
+For more details about each project, refer to the _ReadMe.md_ file of each example project.